Photo by Deb Lindsey for The Washington Post

 This recipe is a mixed-berry version of a summer favorite: strawberry shortcake.
 Simple tweaks make it better-for-you and add delightful taste dimension.

 The tender-inside, crisp-outside biscuits are made with a blend of whole-grain and all-purpose flours, and with oil instead of butter.
-Topping the berries is a blend of lightly sweetened, vanilla-scented whipped cream and Greek yogurt; the latter adds a pleasant hint of tartness.
+Top the berries with a blend of lightly sweetened, vanilla-scented whipped cream and Greek yogurt; the latter adds a pleasant hint of tartness.

 Make Ahead: The honeyed berries need to rest in the refrigerator for at least 1 hour and up to 1 day.